a1ex-var1amov/px-poc-materials/px-snapshots/README.md

 - For Cloud Snapshots:
   - CloudSnap configured: Portworx cloud credentials/secrets and backup location set up
   - Sufficient bandwidth and object storage bucket
+  - STORK installed and app scheduled with `stork` if you plan in-place restore
+  - Cloud-capable VolumeSnapshotClass applied (see `manifests/csi/volumesnapshotclass-cloud.yaml`)
 - For 3D Snapshots:
   - Application uses a `Deployment`/`StatefulSet` and PVCs provisioned by Portworx
   - STORK Rules for pre/post hooks (optional but recommended)